danielpartida/rekt-analysis/README.md

   - [Similarity analysis](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) to visualize similar rekt descriptions
   - [Question answering](https://huggingface.co/distilbert-base-cased-distilled-squad) to explain the reason behind complex rekts
   - [Summarization](https://huggingface.co/philschmid/bart-large-cnn-samsum) task to give in a nutshell the main exploit reasons
+  - [Topic modelling](https://maartengr.github.io/BERTopic/index.html) to represent the key topics of the rekt descriptions
 - Run seasonality analysis with [Prophet](https://facebook.github.io/prophet/docs/quick_start.html)
 - Expand dashboard enabling further granular analysis on chain and token
 - Analyze how a project token evolve after a scam.
 Analyze how costly is every scam for the ecosystem